Tampa Bay Lightning: Bringing hockey to Tampa

-The Lightning played their first preseason game in September 1992 against the Minnesota North Stars, and then turned heads later that preseason when Manon Rhéaume became the first woman to play in an NHL game, which also made her the first woman to play in any of the major professional North American sports leagues.
-She played for the Lightning against the St. Louis Blues, and stopped seven of nine shots.

-The Lightning played their first regular season game on October 7, 1992, in Tampa's tiny 11,000-seat Expo Hall at the Florida State Fairgrounds.
-They surprised the visiting Chicago Blackhawks, winning 7–3 with four goals by little-known Chris Kontos.
+The Lightning played their first preseason game in September 1992 against the Minnesota North Stars.
+Manon Rhéaume became the first woman to play in any major professional sports league when she suited up for the Lightning in a preseason game, stopping seven of nine shots in goal.
+The Lightning played their first regular season game on October 7, 1992, in Tampa's Expo Hall at the Florida State Fairgrounds.
+They defeated the visiting Chicago Blackhawks, winning 7–3 with four goals by Chris Kontos.
 The team rose to the top of the Campbell Conference's Norris Division within a month, behind Kontos' initial torrid scoring pace and a breakout season by forward Brian Bradley.
-However, it buckled under the strain of some of the longest road trips in the NHL—their nearest division rival, the Blues, were over 1000 mi away—and finished in last place with a record of 23–54–7 for 53 points.
-This was, at the time, one of the best-ever showings by an NHL expansion team.
-Bradley's 42 goals gave Tampa Bay fans optimism for the next season; it would be a team record until the 2006–07 season.
+However, the team finished in last place with a 23–54–7 record for 53 points.

-The following season saw the Lightning shift to the Eastern Conference's Atlantic Division, as well as move into the Florida Suncoast Dome (a building originally designed for baseball) in St. Petersburg, which was reconfigured for hockey and renamed the "ThunderDome".
-The team acquired goaltender Daren Puppa, left wing goal scorer Petr Klima, and veteran forward Denis Savard.
-While Puppa's play resulted in a significant improvement in goals allowed (from 332 to 251), Savard was long past his prime and Klima's scoring was offset by his defensive lapses.
-The Lightning finished last in the Atlantic Division in 1993–94 with a record of 30–43–11 for 71 points.
-Another disappointing season followed in the lockout-shortened 1994–95 season with a record of 17–28–3 for 37 points.
+The following season Lightning shifted to the Eastern Conference's Atlantic Division, as well as move into the Florida Suncoast Dome (a building originally designed for baseball) in St. Petersburg, which was reconfigured for hockey and renamed the "ThunderDome".
+The team acquired goaltender Daren Puppa, left wing goal scorer Petr Klíma, and veteran forward Denis Savard.
+The Lightning finished last in the Atlantic Division in 1993–94 with a record of 30–43–11.
+Another disappointing season followed in the lockout-shortened 1994–95 season with a record of 17–28–3.